sergei-mironov/litrepl/README.md

 <details><summary><h2>Requirements</h2></summary><p>

 * POSIX-compatible OS, typically a Linux.
-The plugin relies on POSIX pipes and depends on certain shell commands.
+The tool relies on POSIX pipes and depends on certain shell commands.
 * More or less recent `Vim`
 * Python3 with the following libraries: `lark-parser` (Required).